“Make a difference in the world – and have some fun as well”

 (more than one position available)

-To apply, please email CHCA-Volunteers@calvarycare.org.au or contact Lauren on 08 8405 3614 to request an application form.
-Please specify if you would like to apply for a Patient Support or Life Stories Program volunteer role at this time.
+To apply, please email CHCA-Volunteers@calvarycare.org.au or contact Volunteer Coordinator, Lauren Moore, on 8405 3614 to request an application form.

 Volunteering is at the heart of Calvary

 We are grateful to the wide range of volunteers who dedicate their time to enhance the care we offer our patients, their families, friends and the community.

 Small business owners, tertiary students, home carers, police officers, teachers, managers, engineers, nurses, counsellors and retirees make up our number.
 Volunteers are matched to services that draw on their diverse range of skills and interests, including: